KathrynKatayama/docs.userdive.com/en/web/devguide/javascript/api/changevirtualurl.md

 # `changeVirtualUrl` API

-USERDIVE can gather user action by the URL (`window.location.href`) and analyze.
+USERDIVE can track and analyse the user action on each URL. (`window.location.href`)

-USERDIVE can also analyze a web site that adds the element dynamically with the same URL.
+USERDIVE can also analyze a web site that adds the element dynamically within the same URL.

 ```html
 <script>